Kinglord1090/Insta-Scraper/README.md

 Step 3) Make sure python is included in Path in environment variables.

-Step 4) Open cmd and change directories to the folder which contain the script.
+Step 4) Open cmd and change directories to the folder which contains the script.

-Step 5) Run the scripy by typing-
+Step 5) Run the script by typing-
         ```py instaScraper.py```

 Step 6) Enter your login details(None of these data are saved, locally or over the internet) and your target's username.